Zisize's Projects

 *

-Fruit and vegetable gardens, fencing and the installation of a supply of water and/or rain water tanks at the sites of the feeding schemes.
+Fruit and vegetable gardens, fencing and the installation of a supply of water and/or rain water tanks at the sites of all the feeding schemes.
+Extensive vegetable gardens ar KwaQatha Centre the produce from which is used at schools and in food parcels.

-Family sponsorship scheme linking UK donors with some of the most needy families in the community of Majwayiza to ensure basic nutrition for the whole family.
+Family sponsorship scheme linking UK donors with some of the most needy families in the community of Majwayiza to provide them with a monthly food parcel to ensure basic nutrition for the whole family.

 *

 Getting to School.
-School uniform provision for identified vulnerable children in our existing areas of operation (157 in 2004, 790 in 2005).
+School uniform provision for identified vulnerable children in our existing areas of operation.

 Payment of school fees or negotiation for exemptions.